 • Constant exposure to moving air (ceiling fans, etc.)

 Whatever the underlying reasons for your dry eye, don’t let it go untreated.
 Chronic dryness can cause redness, itching, irritation, blurred vision, foreign body sensation, extreme sensitivity to light and thick collections of mucus in or around the eyes.
 Ironically enough, you may also suffer from watery eyes as your lacrimal glands fight to maintain hydration.
 Even worse, your unprotected eyes may be especially prone to infections and other health threats, to the point that is permanently sight threatening.

 Bring your dry eyes to our Advance Dry Eye Center.
-Our optometrist will ask you about your medical/medication history, your work habits, your everyday environment and an in depth examination to determine what's causing the problem.
-From there, we can recommend options specifically for your eyes.
+Our optometrists will ask you about your medical/medication history, your work habits, and your everyday environment.
+They will conduct an in-depth examination to determine what’s causing the problem.